Musinux/i-want-to-learn-security/README.md

 ### Level: introduction

+* Histoire des codes secrets, by Simon Singh (fr): a must have to understand from where comes the cryptography
 * Techniques de Hacking, by Jon Erikson (fr): covers the basics of system and network exploitation, c programming seen by the hacker point of view
+* [The Art of UNIX Programming](https://www.arp242.net/the-art-of-unix-programming/) (en): book that explains the philosophy behind unix and linux.
+No code involved, only history, culture, impacts, practical aspects.
+Thoughtful

 ### Level: intermediate

 * Modern Operating Systems, Andrew Tannenbaum, 4th ed. (en): know how Operating Systems work, with algorithms, definitions, architecture
+* Applied Cryptography: Protocols, Algorithms, and Source Code in C, by Bruce Schneier